lsalik2/lsalik.dev/src/content/blog/production-security-pass.md

 ## Auditing the `path-to-regexp` override

-`package.json` had a forced override pinning `path-to-regexp` to `^6.3.0`, presumably for CVE-2024-45296 (a ReDoS).
-I wanted to know if it was still necessary or just stale config rotting in the tree. `npm ls path-to-regexp` showed `@vercel/routing-utils@5.3.3` still requesting `path-to-regexp@6.1.0` — which is the vulnerable version.
+`package.json` had a forced override pinning `path-to-regexp` to `^6.3.0`, due to CVE-2024-45296 (a ReDoS).
+I wanted to know if it was still necessary or just stale config rotting in the tree. `npm ls path-to-regexp` showed `@vercel/routing-utils@5.3.3` still requesting `path-to-regexp@6.1.0`, which is the vulnerable version.
 So the override is load-bearing.
-I kept it and added a code comment citing the CVE and the dep that pulls in the unpatched version, so the next maintainer knows exactly when it can come out.
+I kept it and added a code comment citing the CVE and the dep that pulls in the unpatched version, so a code agent or an open-source contributor knows exactly when it can come out.

 # Medium hardening